 February 12 1945: The Alarm battalion withdraws through the Klitschdorfer Heath to Lorenzdorf.
 It is engaged in heavy fighting for the next couple of days and is slowly wiped out.
 Only Hauptsturmfuhrer Gencsy(7)and 8 other soldiers survive the fighting without being wounded.(8)

-February 14 1945: The main body of 1st Schi battalion reaches Tetschen – Bodenbach.
+February 14 1945: Travelling on foot the main body of 1st Schi battalion reaches Tetschen – Bodenbach.
 It is transported by rail to Leoben in Austria.

 February 16 1945: The transporting of the battalion to Leoben is completed.